 Where you can buy New Figure Skates

-Many other larger Cities also provide stores that deal extensive with Figure Skates.
+Many other larger Cities also provide stores that deal extensively with Figure Skates.

 Buying Used Figure Skates

-Some skaters opt for used skates but you need to be cautious that the blade is not so worn that cannot be sharpened anymore.
+Some skaters opt for used skates but you need to be cautious that the blade is not so worn they cannot be sharpened anymore.

-Russ Prosko at 306-384-0341 has extensive experience in used and new figure skates and molding them and sharpening new and used figure skates.
+Russ Prosko at 306-384-0341 has extensive experience in molding and sharpening used and new figure skates.

 Breaking in the New & Used Figure Skates